Book Talk: Rakha sees Egypt through poets' eyes in "The Crocodiles"

-ABU DHABI Structured in prose poem-like paragraphs, "The Crocodiles" explores the relationship between literature and politics in Egypt through the lives of the members of a secret poets' society set up in Cairo in 1997.
+ABU DHABI, July 16 Structured in prose poem-like paragraphs, "The Crocodiles" explores the relationship between literature and politics in Egypt through the lives of the members of a secret poets' society set up in Cairo in 1997.

 The book mixes fiction and reality through events from the mid-1990s up to 2011 in the build up to Egypt's revolution that toppled former president Hosni Mubarak.